mattcree/token_parser/README.md

 The program parses a pattern specification, generating a Regular Expression which expresses that pattern.
 The program relies upon Pythons “re” module to execute matches to qualify each line of text received on stdin, and uses PCRE style syntax.

 ## Instructions
+### Requirements
+A Linux system with Python 3.6.x installed (only tested for 3.6.2)

 ### Running the program

 The program can be executed as follows:

 ```$ cat input.txt | grap "is this message %{0} ballpark %{1S3}" > output.txt```

-If run without a piped file as follows:
+If the program is ran without a piped file as follows:

 ```$ grap "is this message %{0} ballpark %{1S3}"```